TomasNaprstek/Naprstek-Smith-Interpolation/README.md

 This is the code associated with the paper, Tomas Naprstek and Richard S. Smith, (2019), "A new method for interpolating linear features in aeromagnetic data," GEOPHYSICS 84: JM15-JM24. https://library.seg.org/doi/10.1190/geo2018-0156.1

 If you use this interpolation method for any publications, please cite the above paper, thanks!
-If you have any questions or comments, feel free to email me at tomnaprstek@gmail.com
+If you have any questions or comments, feel free to email me at tomas.naprstek@nrc-cnrc.gc.ca

 %%%%%%%%
 **STAND-ALONE USAGE**